nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 #### Implementation Details

-The main logic of the available class resides in `UniquePersonlist::getAvailableClass`, where it takes a given `TimeRange` parameter and outputs the next available class.
+The main logic of the available class resides in `UniqueStudentlist::getAvailableClass`, where it takes a given `TimeRange` parameter and outputs the next available class.

 The `TimeRange` class stores the `startTimeRange`, `endTimeRange` and `duration` (in minutes).